This is an excerpt from: Rock Your Code: Code and App Performance for Microsoft .NET

-This series of articles explores essential tips that should consistently be integrated into your coding practices.
+This series of articles explores essential tips to integrate into your coding practices consistently.
 While these tips may appear incremental, their cumulative impact becomes pronounced, especially when dealing with high message volumes.
 Embracing these fundamental practices can yield substantial benefits for overall performance.

-A window will appear as depicted below.
-Click Apply to initiate the removal of the references.
+Visual Studio will build the solution, and a window will appear as depicted below, if there are unused references.
+Click Remove to initiate the removal of the references

 Pick up any books by David McCarter by going to Amazon.com: http://bit.ly/RockYourCodeBooks